 - Supports group boxes.

-- Supports color wells, with automatic connection to the platform color panel.
+- Supports color wells, with automatic connection to the native color panel.

 - Supports slider track highlighting (when appropriate).